mgsosna/mattsosna.com/_posts/statistics/2021-06-22-ARIMA-intro.md

 **A time series of random values we can't forecast is actually a useful tool to have.** It's an important null hypothesis for our analyses $-$ is there a pattern in the data that's sufficiently strong to distinguish the series from white noise?
 Our eyes love finding patterns $-$ even when none actually exist $-$ so a white noise comparison can protect against false positives.

 White noise is also useful for determining whether our model is capturing all the [**signal**](https://conceptually.org/concepts/signal-and-noise) it can get from our time series.
-If the deviations of our forecasts from actual values _isn't_ white noise, [your model is overlooking a pattern](https://machinelearningmastery.com/white-noise-time-series-python/) that it could use to generate more accurate predictions.
+If the residuals of our forecasts _aren't_ white noise, [our model is overlooking a pattern](https://machinelearningmastery.com/white-noise-time-series-python/) that it could use to generate more accurate predictions.

 ### AR(1): Random walks and oscillations
 Let's start adding autoregressive terms to our model.
 These terms will be lagged values of our time series, multiplied by coefficients that best translate those previous values into our current value.